kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 The types ``r_Long``, ``r_ULong``, ``r_Short``, ``r_UShort``, ``r_Octet``, ``r_Char``,
 ``r_Boolean``, ``r_Float``, and ``r_Double`` are atomic, serving as base types for MDD objects (:numref:`fig-primitive-types`).
-Com­posite types built from atomic (primitive) or other complex (struc­tured) types are built using the record (struct) constructor.
+Composite types built from atomic (primitive) or other complex (structured) types are built using the record (struct) constructor.

 Complex numbers, while by nature equivalent to a record structure